MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/racing-wheel-and-force-feedback.md

 Racing wheels are input devices that resemble the feel of a real racecar cockpit.
 Racing wheels are the perfect input device for both arcade-style and simulation-style racing games that feature cars or trucks.
 Racing wheels are supported in Windows 10 and Xbox One UWP apps by the [Windows.Gaming.Input][] namespace.

 Xbox One racing wheels are offered at a variety of price points, generally having more and better input and force feedback capabilities as their price points rise.
-All racing wheels are equipped with an analog steering wheel, analog throttle and break controls, and some on-wheel buttons.
-Some racing wheels are additionally equipped with analog clutch and handbreak controls, pattern shifters, and force feedback capabilities.
+All racing wheels are equipped with an analog steering wheel, analog throttle and brake controls, and some on-wheel buttons.
+Some racing wheels are additionally equipped with analog clutch and handbrake controls, pattern shifters, and force feedback capabilities.
 Not all racing wheels are equipped with the same sets of features, and may also vary in their support for certain features&mdash;for example, steering wheels might support different ranges of rotation and pattern shifters might support different numbers of gears.

 ### Device capabilities